AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/documentation/userguide/UserGuide.md

 ![Authenticated Nav Bar](Authenticated_NavBar.png)

 1. Clicking "Home" returns user to Homepage.
 2. Clicking "Artifacts" navigates to the Artifacts page.
-When currently on this page, the background of this tab will be grey.
 3. Clicking "Workspace" navigates to the Workspace page with a new, blank artifact.
-When currently on this page, the background of this tab will be grey.
 4. Clicking on "Documentation" opens the CDS Authoring Tool User Guide.
 5. Clicking "Feedback" opens the user's mail application to email questions, concerns, or general feedback to the CDS Authoring Tool creators.